-I remember the moment, four years ago, when I realized just how well Big Data knew me.
-I was sitting in the newsroom one afternoon and clicked over to Facebook, where an advertisement caught my eye.
+It was so creepy, the moment I realized how well Big Data knew me.
+I was sitting in the newsroom, some ordinary afternoon.
+Idly, I clicked over to Facebook, where an advertisement caught my eye.

-There on my screen was an image of the exact pair of hot pink Tory Burch sandals I was wearing at that very moment.
+There, on my screen, was an image of the exact pair of hot pink Tory Burch sandals—the shoes I was wearing at that very moment.
 On my feet and on my screen: the same color, the same style, identical twins in patent leather.
-I had bought them in-person, something of an impulse because they were on sale, and had never looked at them anywhere online or even visited the designer's website.
-But somehow, Big Data determined, these were the sandals for me.
+I had bought them in-person, on sale, and had never looked at them anywhere online or even visited the designer's website.
+But somehow, Facebook determined, these were the sandals for me.
 And they were right.

 It was a silly thing.
 So Facebook knows what kinds of shoes I like.
 So what?
-But it creeped me out.
+But it weirded me out.
 How did they know?
 And more importantly: What else did they know?

 In the United States, there’s not much we can do to find out which aspects of our personal lives are being bought and sold by data brokers.
 That’s not the case in much of the rest of the world, where there are vast data protections, entire agencies devoted to data privacy, and serious enforcement efforts.